Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Script.md

 :   True if this instance refers to a `JSScript` for an async function, defined
     with an `async function` expression or statement.
 False otherwise.

+`isModule`
+:   True if this instance refers to a `JSScript` that was parsed and loaded
+    as an ECMAScript module.
+False otherwise.

 `displayName`
 :   **If the instance refers to a `JSScript`**, this is the script's display
     name, if it has one.
 If the script has no display name &mdash; for example,